Genvira/genvira.github.io/_pages/about.md

   - url: /assets/js/plugins/svg-inject.js
 ---

 Located in the heart of Canada’s capital, Genvira Biosciences is a pioneering force in viral-based biotherapeutics.
 As a Contract Research, Development, and Manufacturing Organization (CRDMO), we provide end-to-end solutions for the design, engineering, and production of viral vectors for cancer immunotherapy, gene therapy, and vaccines.
-In addition to supporting our Canadian and international clients with customized DNA and RNA virus platforms, Genvira also develops its own innovative in-house therapies, leveraging our proprietary AI-powered engineering technology to advance cutting-edge treatments.
-Whether through client partnerships or our internal pipeline, we are committed to delivering high-quality, stable vectors that drive breakthroughs in clinical development.
+In addition to supporting our Canadian and international collaborators with customized DNA and RNA virus platforms, Genvira also develops its own innovative in-house therapies, leveraging our proprietary AI-powered engineering technology to advance cutting-edge treatments.
+Whether through partnerships or our internal pipeline, we are committed to delivering high-quality, stable vectors that drive breakthroughs in clinical development.

 ## Our Commitment